CamSOlson/jsa/README.md

       * A `float` value controling the element's opacity after the animation is completed
       * Default value: `1`
 * **Slide In**
-  * --Move an element from offscreen to its position--
+  * *Move an element from offscreen to its position*
-    * --Shift an element's opacity from one value to another--
   * Value: `slide`
   * Additional arguments
     * `Argument 4: direction`